-Commercial cabin-style accommodation and motels are available in Eungella, Finch Hatton and Broken River.
+Commercial cabin-style accommodation and motels are available in Eungella, Finch Hatton and at Broken River.

 For more information see the tourism information links.

-Eungella National Park has more than 20km of walking tracks, varying from 30 minute easy walks to half day and day walks—many forming part of the Mackay Highlands Great Walk.
-Eungella is the starting point for the 56km Mackay Highlands Great Walk.
+Eungella National Park has more than 20km of walking tracks, varying from 30 minute easy walks to half day and day walks.
+Many are part of the 56km Mackay Highlands Great Walk which begins at Eungella..

 Wear insect repellent and sturdy shoes when walking.

 View the Journeys page for more information about available walks.

 You can mountain bike through Eungella National Park on the internal roads and fire breaks, unless otherwise signed.
 Expect to share the roads with pedestrians, trail bikes, vehicles and other cyclists.
 Cycling is not permitted on walking tracks within the national park.

 If long-distance hiking is not your style, explore Eungella and the Mackay Highlands in your vehicle.
 A network of quiet gravel tracks will give you a different view of rainforest, open woodland and dry open country.